-As of June 30, 2022, , the Department was organized into six major operating divisions supported by several groups, such as Human Resources, Information Technology and Financial Management Services.
-The six major operating divisions include: Infrastructure Delivery and Operations (IDO), Motor Vehicle Division (MVD), Enforcement and Compliance Division (ECD), Administrative Services Division (ASD), Multimodal Planning Division (MPD) and Transportation System Management and Operations (TSMO).
+As of June 30, 2023, the Department had nine major operating divisions and several other groups.
+The nine major operating divisions include: Infrastructure Delivery and Operations (IDO), Transportation System Management and Operations (TSMO), Multimodal Planning Division (MPD), Alt Delivery / Major Projects, Motor Vehicle Division (MVD), Enforcement and Compliance Division (ECD), Financial Management Services (FMS), Information Technology Group (ITG), and Administrative Services Division (ASD).

 - The IDO is responsible for the management and maintenance of the existing state highway system and related facilities as well as the location, design, and construction of new highways and facilities that are a part of the state highway system.
-The goals of the IDO are to enhance the safe movement of people and products throughout Arizona, optimize efficiencies and effectiveness of the transportation system, develop and retain a high performing workforce, and promote environmental sustainability and stewardship. - The MVD regulates motor vehicles in the state and collects motor vehicle registration fees, motor carrier fees, motor vehicle operators' license fees, and miscellaneous fees and revenues.
-The MVD annually processes motor vehicle registrations and records, issues certificates of title for motor vehicles, and processes drivers' license applications. - The ECD conducts criminal and administrative investigations related to all facets of agency operations, e.g., titling, registration, and licensing; as well as providing services to the local and national law enforcement communities while enforcing transportation related laws and regulations. - The ASD provides a wide variety of services for the Department business areas and employees.
-The ASD work units include Equipment Services, Facilities Maintenance & Support, Procurement, and Safety & Health.
-The ASD also oversees operations of the Grand Canyon National Park Airport. - The MPD is responsible for the planning of the statewide transportation system, including highways and airports, in coordination with local and regional planning agencies.
+The goals of the IDO are to enhance the safe movement of people and products throughout Arizona, optimize efficiencies and effectiveness of the transportation system, develop and retain a high performing workforce, and promote environmental sustainability and stewardship. - The TSMO is responsible for optimizing performance of existing infrastructure by implementing multimodal, intermodal, and cross-jurisdictional systems, services, and projects.
+The TSMO strategies are to improve system efficiency, enhance public safety and security, reduce traffic delays, and improve access to information to travelers.
+The TSMO responsibilities include traffic safety, incident management, travel information, roadway weather, freeway management, connected and automated vehicles, traffic signal systems, work zone, managed lanes, emergency response, Homeland Security, freight, active traffic management, and new technologies that are rapidly occurring. - The MPD is responsible for the planning of the statewide transportation system, including highways and airports, in coordination with local and regional planning agencies.
 The MPD produces the Five-Year Transportation Facilities Construction Program through which the Transportation Board establishes the priorities for highways and airports.
-The MPD also supports statewide public transit planning, administers federal grants for transit planning in rural and metropolitan areas, and performs state regulatory safety oversight for the light rail system in Maricopa County.
+The MPD also supports statewide public transit planning, administers federal grants for transit planning in rural and metropolitan areas, and performs state regulatory safety oversight for the light rail system in Maricopa County. - The Alt Delivery / Major Projects is responsible for overseeing innovative approaches to fund transportation projects, including through non-traditional funding sources. - The MVD regulates motor vehicles in the state and collects motor vehicle registration fees, motor carrier fees, motor vehicle operators' license fees, and miscellaneous fees and revenues.
+The MVD annually processes motor vehicle registrations and records, issues certificates of title for motor vehicles, and processes drivers' license applications.